 RG: Gibson sent me out to spend a weekend with Jimmy at Lake Tahoe.
 It was great, Jimmy’s a lovely guy.
 How bad can that be?
-I’m kinda hazy on it all now, but we basically just talked guitars.
-He had the main one with him so I took measurements and made some templates.
-I built a one-off called the #3 and Gibson worked on doing their own which they could sell in bulk (this would later become the basis for the first-run of Jimmy Page Signature Les Pauls).
+I’m somewhat hazy on it all now, but we just talked guitars.
+He had the main one with him, so I took measurements and made some templates.
+I built a one-off called the #3, and Gibson worked on doing their own, which they could sell in bulk (this would later become the basis for the first-run of Jimmy Page Signature Les Pauls).

 GC: The “main one” being the Les Paul that he acquired from Joe Walsh?

 RG: Yes, that’s right.
-It had an asymmetric neck profile, a kind of sliced-through-an-egg-shape.
-Shallow on one side and a bit more ’round on the other.
-Deeper on the bass side and it tapered away on the treble side to sit in the hand more like that.
+It had an asymmetric neck profile, a kind of sliced-through-an-egg-shape—shallow on one side and a bit more ’round on the other.
+Deeper on the bass side, it tapered away on the treble side to sit in hand more like that.
 It felt very comfortable.
 I don’t remember now whether Joe had that done or if it was like that when he got it.
-Jimmy did tell me but I forget.
+Jimmy did tell me, but I forget.
 Fun stuff!

 GC: Any other memorable rockstar moments that you’d be willing to share?

-RG: I got called out to go to Shepperton Studios where the Stones rehearsed, and they rehearsed at night.
+RG: I got called out to go to Shepperton Studios, where the Stones rehearsed, and they rehearsed at night.
 This was in 1982.
 My good pal Alan (Rogan) called me up and said, “They’ve got a shitload of trouble with the guitars up there.
-Crates of ‘em and half the stuff doesn’t work.”
-So I’d finish my day at my shop down near the river Thames in Richmond, hop in the car and drive to Shepperton Film Studios.
+Crates of ’em and half the stuff doesn’t work.”
+So I’d finish my day at my shop near the river Thames in Richmond, hop in the car and drive to Shepperton Film Studios.
 Over there, crates of guitars.
 At the other end of the room, the Stones are rehearsing.
-I’d be pulling cases out of these crates of guitars seeing what can I do here and what can I take back to the shop to fix.
+I’d be pulling cases out of these crates of guitars, seeing what I can do here and what I can take back to the shop to fix.
 So I’d fill my car and come back the next day and get something else.
 It was a hoot!
-Really nice guys.
+Nice guys.

 Eventually, he got it working perfectly.
 He was very quick and got it straight away.
-Once he figured out what you could do with it there was a big smile.
-Eddie’s got this Steinberger hung ‘round his neck, walking around the studio while we’re talking, and he’s playing on this thing.
-He was playing tunes, melodies, using the transposer.
-So he’s like doing all this stuff on the neck, and he’s transposing this thing up and down to change the note.
+Once he figured out what you could do with it, there was a big smile.
+Eddie’s got this Steinberger hung ’round his neck, walking around the studio while we’re talking, and he’s playing on this thing.
+He was playing tunes, melodies using the transposer.
+He’s doing all this stuff on the neck, and he’s transposing this thing up and down to change the note.
 It was like a pedal-steel guitar.
 My jaw was on the ground.
 What he was playing sounded like it was physically impossible.
-The guy is just that good, absolutely ridiculous.
+The guy was just that good, absolutely ridiculous.
 I’ve got a great deal of respect for him.

 GC: What are you currently working on?

 RG: I’m building this guitar for Willcut Guitars, one of my dealers.
 They want a guitar commemorating my 50th-anniversary, can you believe it?
-The initial thought was to do a number of them, each one would have something on it representing one of the bands that I’ve worked with.
+The initial thought was to do a number of them; each one would have something representing one of the bands I’ve worked with.
 But for a 50th-anniversary guitar, there’s gotta be only one.
-You can’t make a bunch of them, otherwise, it takes the uniqueness away from it.
+You can’t make a bunch of them; otherwise, it takes the uniqueness away from it.
 So I thought maybe I’ll do just one guitar and put lots of stuff on it.
 Well, the bloody guitar is gonna vanish underneath it all if I do that, so I decided to pick just one thing.

-I had to pick something that everybody would recognize and that’s it.
-This is a very old piece Brazilian rosewood, you can’t get stuff like that now.
+RG: I had to pick something that everybody would recognize, and that’s it.
+This is a very old piece of Brazilian rosewood; you can’t get stuff like that now.
 The odd bits of Brazilian that are available now don’t look anything like this.
-That’ll make it special if nothing else.
+That’ll make it special, if nothing else.
 The body is a single piece of White Limba with a one-piece curly maple top.
 It’s purely hollow.
 There’s a White Limba neck for it as well.
-I think at this point that it won’t have anything else on it other than the prism and a pearl “50th-anniversary” plaque at the head.
+At this point, it won’t have anything else on it other than the prism and a pearl “50th-anniversary” plaque at the head.